MAD Project · Practitioner-Curated Ontology · martialartsdefinitions.com

 About the Project

 The MAD Project documents martial arts education as a scholarly and digital field, not a commercial platform.
-Sources include peer-reviewed scholarship, encyclopedic references, and ethnographic research.
+Sources include peer-reviewed scholarship, encyclopedic references, and ethnographic research relevant to martial arts pedagogy, cultural terminology, and embodied learning.

 Why This Project Matters